Northbridge Public Schools Elementary Curriculum Overview

 Core programs:

-Embedded SEL objectives aligned with CASEL competencies
+Embedded Social-Emotional Learning (SEL) objectives aligned with CASEL competencies

 Science and Engineering